NVIDIA/NVFlare/examples/advanced/xgboost/tree-based/README.md

 ```

 ### Run federated experiments with simulator locally
-Next, we will use the NVFlare simulator to run FL training.
+Next, we will use the NVFlare simulator to run FL training for all the different experiment configurations.
 ```
 bash run_experiment_simulator.sh
 ```

 ### Run centralized experiments
-For comparison, we train baseline models in a centralized manner with same round of training
+For comparison, we train baseline models in a centralized manner with same round of training.
 ```
 bash run_experiment_centralized.sh
 ```